surveycto/twilio-control/README.md

 ## Description

+This is a complement to the [twilio-call](https://github.com/surveycto/twilio-call/blob/master/README.md) field plug-in.
+For more great Twilio-related resources, check out our support article on [using Twilio in SurveyCTO](https://docs.google.com/document/d/1jovqNXwO30pCTF3gkXdDodgxcvHLhbljmzXdLgUPchY/edit?usp=sharing).

 This field plug-in can be used to stop, delete, or start a recording for an active Twilio call.
 This should be attached to a *select_one* field that has a value of `1` if consent is approved, and a value of `0` if consent is denied (the included "yesno" choice list will work well).
-Once a choice is selected, the enumerator will be asked to confirm the choice selected, and once they confirm it, an action will be taken if it needs to be taken (see [Actions](#Actions) below to learn more).
-The enumerator will not be able to continue until the action is successfully completed, or when a certain amount of time has passed after confirming the action (see [Timeout](#Timeout) below to learn more).

 [![](extras/readme-images/beta-release-download.jpg)](https://github.com/surveycto/twilio-control/raw/master/twilio-control.fieldplugin.zip)